michaelhasey/3D-Building-Segmentation/README.md

 A custom parametric [grasshopper](https://www.rhino3d.com/6/new/grasshopper/) script was developed within the 3d modeling software [Rhino3d](https://www.rhino3d.com/) in order to automatically load each of the 65 .3dm city tiles, extract and close each building mesh seperately, and export as an .obj file on a per-building basis.
 In order to ensure clean extractions and consistency, non-building artefacts, incomplete buildings, and buildings that contained multiple masses were automatically discarded.

 ![](readme_images/grasshopper.gif)

+![](readme_images/extracted_buildings2.png)
 An example of the grasshopper script quickly extracting and exporting individual buildings from the original .3md Montreal 3d data tile.

-![](readme_images/extracted_buildings2.png)
-Example of individual exported building meshes in .obj format

 #### 3. Select Buildings to Train Model